Sup2point0/Assort/affine/affinities/koniokinetis.md

 - **dust cleaning** – remove all dust from a surface.
 Very useful in daily life.
 - **dust mechanics** – form hands and tools of dust to operate on intricate entraptions.
 Very useful for engineers.
 - **dust platforms** – platforms to support other objects.
-- **dust propellation** – propel or pick up other objects with dust, akin to koniokinetis but weaker.
+- **dust propellation** – propel or pick up other objects with dust, akin to telekinetis but weaker.
   - propelling oneself is entirely possible, and can be used to levitate or even fly, though this becomes very draining.

 ### Attack